Tue Dec 05 2023

-Many or most of us probably are in a position where we have an opportunity to coach others, whether that be our team members, our employees, even our bosses.
-As parents, we may be coaching our children and spouses.
+Many or most of us probably are in a position where we have an opportunity to coach others, whether that be our team members, our employees, or even our bosses.
+As parents, we may be coaching our children and our spouse.
 And we probably also have the experience where we are being coached by others.

 A common frustration among coaches is that their coachees don’t listen to them.
 The coach is pretty clear about exactly what the coachee “should” do.
 But for whatever reason, the coachee doesn’t do exactly what the coach thinks they should do.

 Why would we change?
 It could be very threatening to change or to try something different.
 After all, it could turn out I’ve been doing it wrong all this time.
-When people are asked to do something something that runs counter to their beliefs and mindset, the most common reaction is to resist or defend.
-They shutout any further coaching.
+When people are asked to do something that runs counter to their beliefs and mindset, the most common reaction is to resist or defend.
+They shut out any further coaching.

 I have experienced this shutout plenty of times, both on the sending and on the receiving side.
 When I give coaching or feedback and the recipient defends or doesn’t take it in, I feel sad.
-“If they only knew what I knew” I sometimes think.
-Which is silly because if they did know what I knew, they wouldn’t need me as a coach.
+“If they only knew what I knew” I sometimes think which is silly because if they did know what I knew, they wouldn’t need me as a coach.

 And it can feel overwhelming sometimes, especially if they just keep on going.
 I want to shout out – “shut up, stop talking, give me a minute.
 Stop insulting my intelligence.”
 I also feel a strong urge to defend and justify.
-I want to dig in and to explain why I am right.
+I want to dig in and explain why I am right.